Allen-Tanaka/wireframing/README.md

 ## What Type of Wireframe is Here?

 The wireframe examples and explanations provided in this documentation are **high-fidelity wireframes**.
 They have structure, layout, and basic functionality plus detailed design or content, making them ideal for showing the overal or complete project after completion.

+## Popular Wireframing Tools

+There are several tools available for creating wireframes, each offering unique features to support the design process.
+Some of the most popular wireframing tools include:

+- **Figma**
+- Sketch
+- Adobe XD
+- Balsamiq
+- Axure RP

+### Why Figma is Recommended

+**Figma** is a cloud-based design tool widely used for wireframing, prototyping, and collaborative design.
+Its key features include:

+- **Real-Time Collaboration:** Multiple team members can work on the same file simultaneously, making it easy to share feedback and iterate quickly.
+- **Cross-Platform Access:** Figma runs in the browser and on desktop, allowing access from any device without installation hassles.
+- **Component Libraries:** Designers can create reusable components, ensuring consistency across wireframes and prototypes.
+- **Prototyping Capabilities:** Figma enables users to create interactive prototypes directly from wireframes, streamlining the transition from design to testing.
+- **Version Control:** Built-in version history helps teams track changes and revert to previous states if needed.

+Figma’s intuitive interface, powerful collaboration features, and robust prototyping tools make it an excellent choice for both beginners and experienced designers working on wireframes and prototypes.